cometbft/cometbft/docs/architecture/adr-107-e2e-abci++.md

 ```

 `GetABCIRequestString(req)` is a new method that receives a request and returns its string representation.
 The implementation and tests for this function and the opposite function `GetABCIRequestFromString(req)`
 that returns `abci.Request` from the string are provided in files `test/e2e/app/log.go` and `test/e2e/app/log_test.go`, respectively.
 To create a string representation of a request, we first marshal the request via `proto.Marshal()` method and then convert received bytes in the string using `base64.StdEncoding.EncodeToString()` method.
-The code of this method is below:
+In addition, we surround the new string with `abci-req` constants so that we can find lines with ABCI++ request more easily.
+The code of the method is below:

 ```go
 func GetABCIRequestString(req *abci.Request) (string, error) {